 - A (fragile) yellow neutron scintillator may also be supplied.

 - Do NOT plug the camera into your computer yet.

 Install the camera driver and NWS control software

-- Run "global setup.exe" from the software CD or from the manufacturer's site.
+- Run "global setup.exe" for NWS from the software CD or download it.

 - The setup first checks for necessary software prerequisites:

 - MicroSoft NET Framework

 - ASCOM 5.0b at least (ASCOM is an astronomy software standard.)

 - When these components are installed the buttons will be dimmed.

 - Otherwise, click each button in turn.
 Be patient.